lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-1. Recovery operations: Some PKI management operations are used when an end entity has "lost" its PSE:
+1. Recovery operations: Some PKI management operations are used when an end entity has "lost" its TEE: